Sukhodilska–Skhidna coal mine: July 2011 mining accident

 Shortly before 2 a.m. on 29 July 2011 an explosion occurred 3,000 ft underground in the mine.
 Initial reports indicated that at least 17 people were killed, and nine others were missing, but later all 26 were reported to have died.
+Families of the deceased each received one million hryvnias in compensation.

 Investigators suspect the accident was caused by a powerful explosion of methane.
-Mykhailo Volynets, the head of the Independent Trade Union of Miners, called the Sukhodilska–Skhidna coal mine "one of the most dangerous in Ukraine" due to buildups of methane and coal dust.
-The President of Ukraine ordered the government to set up a commission to investigate the accident.
+The then President of Ukraine, Viktor Yanukovych, ordered the government to set up a commission to investigate the accident.
+The commission subsequently identified violations of the Law on Labour Protection, the Safety Rules in Coal Mines, and the Unified Safety Rules.
+The mine director, director of occupational safety, as well as other senior figures from the mine and the parent company Krasnodonvuhillia, were found responsible.
+A total of six employees that worked directly at the mine were dismissed.
+The cause established by the commission was an explosion of a methane-air mixture.

 Later that same day, Ukraine experienced a second fatal coal-mining accident when an elevator collapsed at the Bazhanov coal mine.